ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 podman inspect ubi7:test
 ```

-Notice that podman resolves container images similar to DNS resolution.
-Each container engine is different, and Docker will actually resolve some things podman doesn't because there is no standard on how image URIs are resolved.
+Notice that Podman resolves container images similar to DNS resolution.
+Each container engine is different, and Docker will actually resolve some things Podman doesn't because there is no standard on how image URIs are resolved.
 If you test long enough, you will find many other caveats to namespace, repository, and tag resolution.
 Generally, it's best to always use the full URI, specifying the server, namespace, repository, and tag.
 Remember this when building scripts.
 Containers seem deceptively easy, but you need to pay attention to details.

 ### Image Internals